We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 Use strong wording in your thesis or argument to persuade your reader.
 You can help this by using a careful structure in your essay plan, as well as writing clear coherent paragraphs and sections.

-Your thesis statement should be in your introduction paragraph and should be reviewed in the proofreading process to ensure you have answered the question.
+Your thesis statement should be in your introduction paragraph and reviewed in the proofreading process to ensure you have answered the question.

 6. Ensure You Are Using the Right Point of View

-The point of view in your paper depends on both the type of essay you are writing and the requirements of the task.
+The point of view in your paper depends on the type of essay you are writing and the task requirements.
 Always ensure that you are writing from the correct point of view when writing your essay.